did-app/did-elixir/README.md

 mix ecto.gen.migration create_notes
 ```

-In the generated file at `/priv/repo/migrations/[timestamp]_create_notes.exs` create a table for notes with a title content and persona_id.
+In the generated file at `/priv/repo/migrations/[timestamp]_create_notes.exs` create a table for notes with a title content persona_id and timestamps.
+The timestamps is so a user can see the notes in the order they created them

 ```elixir
 defmodule MyNotes.Repo.Migrations.CreateNotes do